asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

                         subject='Change detected in %s' % event.source.url, html_body=difference)
                     logger.info('Sent notification email')

-The main application component will now use the detector resource published by ``ChangeDetectorComponent``.
+The main application component will now use the detector resource added by ``ChangeDetectorComponent``.
 It adds one event listener which reacts to change events by creating an HTML formatted difference and sending it to the default recipient.